What's New at the University of Alaska Museum of the North

 AUGUST 2012 - The remains of an umiak discovered at the Birnirk archaeological site near Barrow have been dated at 1,000 years old, the oldest skin boat assembly in the Circumpolar North.
 The Birnirk collection was returned to Alaska last year and is now part of the museum's archaeological collections.

-Installation explores change on different scales
+Installation explores change at many scales

 JULY 2012 - Museums exist to collect, preserve, and research objects.
 These specimens help tell the story of a changing Alaska from vastly different perspectives, whether that is an ancient piece of fossilized wood that tracks the differences of millenia or a ptarmigan that changes seasonally.